karlnapf/shogun-wiki/GSoC_2016_project_large_gps.md

  * Exact inference for GP regression using Tensorflow (entry task)
  * Variational inference for GP binary classification using Tensorflow
  * Variational inference for sparse GP (regression & classification) using Tensorflow
- * Stochastic Variational inference for sparse GP using Tensorflow
+ * Stochastic variational inference for sparse GP using Tensorflow
  * Make beautiful demos and benchmarks

+### New Framework for Shogun's GP

 ### Optional